To fly Aeroflot, or not fly Aeroflot…that is the question.

 Once we departed, the 2 attendants for our car came around with a meal service.
 I don’t remember the other choice of meal, but I ordered the ham and broccoli (served cold) which was tasty.

 The seat “reclined” a comfortable distance, which was nice for a quick nap enroute.
-The nice thing about these seats is that the back was stiff, and the recline feature was in the pad you were sitting on – once you pushed the controls, the seat pad moved forward, thus replication a recline (though reducing legroom).
+The nice thing about these seats is that the back was stiff, and the recline feature was in the pad you were sitting on – once you pushed the controls, the seat pad moved forward, thus replicating a recline (though reducing legroom).
 For a more comfortable experience, consider using a travel neck pillow.

 Just before arriving in Paris, the car attendants offered to schedule a cab for pickup (another feature of Comfort 1), though I declined (I wanted to take the metro to my hotel).
 Overall, a comfortable journey, and one I would certainly do again considering it avoided the chaos of the airport, and the hassles associated with that.